Kiloutre/TekkenMovesetExtractor/README.md

 ![Interface](https://pbs.twimg.com/media/EYt5eqXWoAEXQtI.png:large)

 The GUI tools allows you to export or import moveset simply by clicking buttons.

+# GUI tool: Exporting from T7

+Simply load the characters through any mean (practice mode, versus mode, etc), then click any "Export: Tekken 7:" button.
+The characters will be extracted by default in the `extracted_chars/` folder.

+# Exporting from Tag2

+In order to work with Tag2, you need to first get the base address of the game in Cemu, and feed it to the variable `cemu_base` in `game_addresses.txt`
+This address changes everytime CEMU is started.
+You can find it by first finding any game-related value using Cheat Engine's scans.
+An easy value is `32770` for crouching and `32769` for standing, in `4 bytes big endian`.
+Or `41943040` for crouching and `25165824` for standing, in regular `4 bytes` value type.
+Once you've singled out a game-related value, right click on it and click "Find out what accesses this address".
+Unpause the game and look at the list:
+R13 in these list is always cemu_base, and cemu_p1_addr will always be the second argument (ex: `r12` in `[r13 + r12 + 000000B8`
+![Finding cemu_base and cemu_p1_addr]https://i.imgur.com/jsgYLm2.png

+cemu_base will change with every cemu restart, so you will have to do this again.
+Once both cemu_base and cemu_p1_addr are at the right value in `game_addresses.txt`, export characters by clicking the Export buttons in the interface.

+# Running the sources

+## Pre-requisites for running the sources:

+- Python 3.6.5 specifically, newever version don't work with the current code.

+- Pywin32 : `python -m pip install pywin32 --user`

 # Exporting movesets : From source code (console tool)